ldaniels528/trifecta/README.md

 <a name="Motivations"></a>
 ## Motivations

-The motivations behind creating _Verify_ are simple; testing, verifying and managing Kafka topics can be an arduous task.
+The motivations behind creating _Trifecta_ are simple; testing, verifying and managing Kafka topics can be an arduous task.
 The goal of this project is to ease the pain of developing applications that make use of Kafka/Storm/ZooKeeper-based via a console-based tool using simple Unix-like commands.

 ## Status

-I'm currently using _Verify_ as part of my daily development workflow, and the application itself is undergoing heavy development as I define (and at times redefine) its API and command sets.
+I'm currently using _Trifecta_ as part of my daily development workflow, and the application itself is undergoing heavy development as I define (and at times redefine) its API and command sets.
 As such, new commands will appear, and older commands may be merged with a newer command or disappear altogether.
 I apologize in advance if a command you were fond of has been removed, and if there isn't a suitable replacement command, drop me a note, and perhaps I'll re-add